UPDATED: 5th August 2015

 - A Pump – I had two.
 I had both the manual and electrical Tommee Tippee Closer To Nature pumps.
 Both of which I found simple enough to use.
 Two may sound excessive, but they came in useful for two reasons.
 Firstly – my electric pump broke and without my manual one I would have probably suffered with blocked ducts, a drop in supply and mastitis.
 Secondly – after my pump broke and was replaced, I realised that it was far quicker using the two simultaneously.
 It did take some balancing and a little hand-ache on the manual side of things, but it made things much easier for me.

-Note: If your Tommee Tippee pump breaks, you can call the Tommee Tippee Customer Service team to arrange a repair/replacement - 0500 97 98 99 – couldn’t recommend them enough.
-Also, if money is tight, Mother & Baby Magazine are giving away a free MAM breast pump with subscription here.
+Note: If your Tommee Tippee pump breaks, you can call the Tommee Tippee Customer Service team to arrange a repair/replacement – 0500 97 98 99 – couldn’t recommend them enough.
+Also, if money is tight, try second-hand pumps, or see what parenting magazines are giving away when you subscribe.
+Sometimes a pump will feature!

 - Breast Pads – I stupidly thought I wouldn’t need them, but, while my gals adjusted I would get let-downs throughout the day and there’s nothing quite like the shame of a milky patch shared with your colleagues.
 I liked the Lansinoh, Tesco (best for quality and price) and Boots ones, but Sainsbury’s were AWFUL.

 - Milk Bags – I used both the Lansinoh ones (bought from Amazon here) and the My Baby ones (which you can purchase here, or from Home Bargains for slightly cheaper).
-I always had these to hand in case I over-produced and I would also use them to store my stash in (whether that be in the fridge or freezer).
+I always had these to hand in case I over-produced and I would also use them to store my stash in (whether that be in the fridge or freezer at home).